What is differential geometry: curves and surfaces: Spherical curves

-Denote by $z$ be the midpoint between $p$ and $q$ in $\mathbb{S}^2$; that is, $z$ is the midpoint of the short arc of a great circle from $p$ to $q$ in $\mathbb{S}^2$.
-We claim that $\gamma$ lies in the open north hemisphere with north pole at $z$.
-If not, $\gamma$ intersects the equator in a point $r$.
-Without loss of generality we may assume that $r$ lies on~$\gamma_1$.
+Denote by $z$ the midpoint between $p$ and $q$ in $\mathbb{S}^2$; that is, $z$ is the midpoint of the short arc of a great circle from $p$ to $q$ in $\mathbb{S}^2$.
+We claim that $\gamma$ lies in the open hemisphere with the pole at~$z$.
+If not, $\gamma$ intersects the equator at some point~$r$.
+Without loss of generality, we may assume that $r$ lies on~$\gamma_1$.

 Rotate the arc $\gamma_1$ by the angle $\pi$ around the line thru $z$ and the center of the sphere.
 The obtained arc $\gamma_1^{*}$ together with $\gamma_1$ forms a closed curve of length $2\cdot \ell$ passing thru $r$ and its antipodal point $r^{*}$.
 Applying \ref{obs:S2-length} again, we get

-a contradiction. \qeds
+--- a contradiction. \qeds

-\begin{thm}{Exercise} Describe a simple closed spherical curve that does not pass thru a pair of antipodal points and does not lie in any open hemisphere. \end{thm}
+\begin{thm}{Exercise} Describe a simple closed spherical curve that does not pass thru a pair of antipodal points and does not lie in any hemisphere. \end{thm}

-\begin{thm}{Exercise} Suppose that a closed simple spherical curve $\gamma$ divides $\mathbb{S}^2$ into two regions of equal area.
+\begin{thm}{Exercise} Suppose a simple closed spherical curve $\gamma$ divides $\mathbb{S}^2$ in two regions of equal area.
 Show that

 \end{thm}

 \begin{thm}{Exercise} Find a flaw in the solution of the following problem.
 Come up with a correct argument. \end{thm}